Your feelings about advanced melanoma

 Try to draw on the things that help you most.

 There may be times when you feel the situation is getting too much.
 When this happens, consider talking to your doctor or specialist nurse about your feelings.
 You may have depression.
 Your doctor or nurse may prescribe sleeping pills or anti depressants.
 These may give you the short term relief you need to get through a bad patch until you build up your emotional strength again.
-There is information about depression in the your feelings section.

 Some people describe having cancer as like riding an emotional roller coaster.
 Sometimes you can feel very low.
 At other times you may be positive and hopeful.